 More or less, you have to buy a certain amount of products on a monthly basis.

-You can sell the products you have to your friends and family or to whomever wants to buy it.
+You can sell the products you buy to your friends and family or whoever wants to buy it.

-You can also give out the products you buy as samples and hope someone will want to buy those products through you.
+You can also give out the products you buy as samples and hope someone will want to buy those products.

 If no one wants to purchase any products, you’re pretty much stuck with it.